openSUSE/news-o-o/_posts/2024/2024-10-07-leap-16-0-prealpha.md

 Users can get our new Agama install images from [get.opensuse.org/leap/16.0](https://get.opensuse.org/leap/16.0).
 The installer will *currently* offer you Base, GNOME, and KDE installation.

-Leap 16.0 is a traditional distribution and a successor to Leap 15.6 with expected General Availability arriving in Fall of 2025.
+Leap 16.0 is a traditional distribution and a successor to Leap 15.6 with expected General Availability arriving in the Fall of 2025.

 We intend to provide users with sufficient overlap so that 15.6 users can have a smooth migration, just like they're used to from previous releases.